CP1401/Practicals/prac_03/README.md

 Painz needs you to write a program that gets the applicant's age, and outputs "Insurance required", "Insurance not required", or "Hire refused" as appropriate.

+When you write your decision structure, remember to start at one end of the "number line".
+The only place you should _not_ start is with the "special insurance" (middle) category.
+Don't repeat yourself.

 ## 3. Simple Password Checker

-Write a program that has a secret password stored as a constant, and checks a user's password against it.
+Write a program that has a secret password stored as a **constant**, and checks a user's password against it.
 Use string comparison to print either "Access granted" or "Access denied" depending on if the user's password matches the secret.